ibm-cloud-docs/vpc/bare_metal_server_create.md

 You can provision a bare metal server from an `available`, `partially_available` (image is not yet available in all zones), or `deprecated` image.
 For more information on image lifecycles, see [Custom image lifecycle](/docs/vpc?topic=vpc-planning-custom-images#custom-image-lifecycle).

-### Creating a bare metal server
+### Creating a bare metal server with the API
 {: #api-request-create-bare-metal-server}

-After you have all the information, use the [Create bare metal server](/docs/apis/vpc/latest#create-bare-metal-server) API request to create a bare metal server.
+After you have all the information, make a [Create bare metal server](/docs/apis/vpc/latest#create-bare-metal-server) API request to create a bare metal server.

 * For x86 architecture, you can create a bare metal server with the following example configuration: